Basics

 Courtesy

-The most important rule is to treat the Princeton Research Computing staff with respect.
+The most important rule is to treat the research computing staff with respect.
 Abide by the rules, when reporting issues do so with a complete and reproducible example, and be both kind and thankful.
 They are our colleagues, and you should treat them as such even if you have not met them before in person.
 Anyone found being rude or disrespectful to a computing staff member will have their compute access temporarily revoked.

 Logging In

-The Princeton Research Computing webpage has a guide for logging into the HPC clusters.
+The Princeton Research Computing webpage has a guide for logging into the HPC clusters via SSH:

 To access and/or transfer files on an HPC machine, the easiest option is to install an SFTP client.
 For Windows, I strongly recommend WinSCP .
-For other operating systems, Cyberduck seems to be a popular option.
-There are, of course, ways to transfer and access files from the command-line ( scp and rsync are the most common methods), but a GUI is often easier in general for this task.
+Additional options can be found below:

 Slurm